Halifax, West Yorkshire: History

-Halifax is not mentioned in the Domesday Book, and evidence of the early settlement is indefinite.
+Halifax is not mentioned in the Domesday Book, and evidence of the early settlement is unclear.
 By the 12th century the township had become the religious centre of the vast parish of Halifax, which extended from Brighouse in the east to Heptonstall in the west.
 Halifax Minster, parts of which date from the 12th century is dedicated to St John the Baptist.
 The minster's first organist, in 1766, was William Herschel, who discovered the planet Uranus.
 The coat of arms of Halifax include the chequers from the original coat of arms of the Earls Warenne, who held the town during Norman times.

 Halifax was notorious for its gibbet, an early form of guillotine used to execute criminals by decapitation, that was last used in 1650.
 A replica has been erected on the original site in Gibbet Street.
 Its original blade is on display at Bankfield Museum.
-Punishment in Halifax was notoriously harsh, as remembered in the Beggar's Litany by poet John Taylor (1580–1654), a prayer whose text included "From Hull, from Halifax, from Hell, ‘tis thus, From all these three, Good Lord deliver us.".
+Punishment in Halifax was notoriously harsh, as remembered in the Beggar's Litany by poet John Taylor (1580–1654), a prayer whose text included "From Hull, from Halifax, from Hell, 'tis thus, From all these three, Good Lord deliver us.".

-The town's 19th-century wealth came from the cotton, wool and carpet industries and like most other Yorkshire towns, it had a large number of weaving mills many of which have been lost or converted to alternate use.
+The town's 19th-century wealth came from the cotton, wool and carpet industries and like most other Yorkshire towns, it had a large number of weaving mills many of which have been lost or converted to alternative use.

 In November 1938, in an incident of mass hysteria, many residents believed a serial killer, the Halifax Slasher, was on the loose.
 Scotland Yard concluded there were no attacks after several locals admitted they had inflicted wounds on themselves.

 Halifax plc started as a building society, the Halifax Permanent Benefit Building and Investment Society, in the town in 1853.
 Today the bank operates as a trading name of HBOS, part of the Lloyds Banking Group.
 Yorkshire Bank, based in Leeds and known as the West Riding Penny Savings Bank, was established on 1 May 1859 by Colonel Edward Akroyd of Halifax.
 Halifax is twinned with Aachen in Germany.
 The A58 has a stretch called Aachen Way.